 I consider myself a kind of “jack of many trades” (but hopefully not “master of none!”).
-I enjoy studying most topics related to the interpretation of the New Testament, but I especially get excited about 4 “E”s: Exegesis, Egalitarianism, Ecumenism, and Ethics.
+I enjoy studying most topics related to the interpretation of the New Testament, but I especially get excited about the four “E”s: Exegesis, Egalitarianism, Ecumenism, and Ethics.

 As for the first “E” (Exegesis), my areas of specialty are socio-historical, rhetorical, and intertextual interpretation.
 I am fascinated by the Jewish and Greco-Roman worlds of the New Testament and how the earliest Christians navigated the challenges of survival, fellowship, evangelism, discipleship & holiness, and justice in their environments.
 Also, I believe paying attention to how the New Testament writers quote, allude to, and interact with the Old Testament is essential for making good sense of their theological reasoning.